Tony Hawks Pro Skater 2x FAQ V1.1 - Guide for Tony Hawk's Pro Skater 2x

 veteran

 THPSers who think themselves that are over-cocky.
-Even then, it’s really not
+Even then, its really not

 that